View all posts filed under 'Liturgy'

 –C.S.
 Lewis

 This is the Roanoke Church of Christ, the congregation where I grew up in the 1960s and 70s.
-As is our custom, we visited and worshiped there during our recent trip to Virginia.
-I can remember many a Sunday evening before the second service of the day, hanging (sometimes literally) with my buddies on that front porch:
+As is our custom, we visited and worshiped there during our recent trip to Virginia.… Read the rest

 Eat Your Heart Out Pepperdine Lectureship!